 In April 2017, the Governor issued Executive Order B-40-17, which lifted the emergency drought declaration, retained prohibitions on wasteful practices, and advanced measures to implement "Making Water Conservation a California Way of Life."
 Proposed legislation to implement the conservation framework was introduced in 2017.
-Two key long term conservation bills, Assembly Bill 1668 and Senate Bill 606, were held in Legislature in September 2017 and became two-year bills.
+Two key long term conservation bills, Assembly Bill 1668 and Senate Bill 606, were signed into law on May 31, 2018.

-Although the emergency drought declaration was lifted for the State in April 2017, City Council confirmed that the City remained in a Stage 3 Water Shortage Emergency in May 2017.
-Despite the Governor's lifting of the State emergency drought declaration, the goals and objectives of "Making Water Conservation a California Way of Life" remain consistent with the City's ongoing water shortage response and future planned efforts.
-Demand was met through implementation of mandatory conservation measures and Ventura Water's customers' responses to conservation.
+Although the emergency drought declaration was lifted for the State in April 2017, City Council confirmed that the City remained in a Stage 3 Water Shortage Event in June 2018.
+Despite the Governor's lifting of the State emergency drought declaration, the goals and objectives of "Making Water Conservation a